- The term “brain scan” can refer to an MRI scan, CT scan, and PET scans or a combination.

 Brain tumors occur when abnormal cells within the brain grow unchecked.
 Primary brain cancer starts in the brain and rarely spreads.
 However, the most common type of brain cancer is secondary and occurs when cancer cells from elsewhere in the body spread.

 Even if you are a healthy person with no neurological symptoms, you may be curious about what an MRI brain scan could tell you about your health.
 In this case, you might be interested in an elective brain scan.
-Ezra’s comprehensive MRI screening services include a brain scan.
+At ezra, comprehensive MRI screening services include a brain scan.

 Most people are surprised to learn that getting a brain MRI can be a part of their annual wellness check, including for possible early cancer.
 There is no need to wait until you are experiencing symptoms.